Zhiyu-Chen/Machine-Learning-Evaluation-Ontology/README.md

 - spaCy (https://spacy.io/)
 - Owlready2(https://pypi.org/project/Owlready2/)

-# Machine Learning Evaluation Ontology (MLEO)
+# Machine Learning Progress Ontology (MLPO)

-The MLEO ontology definition is in ./data/sdo/mleo.owx To explore the full ontology, you can load the file into [Protégé](https://protege.stanford.edu/) or [WebProtégé](https://webprotege.stanford.edu/).
+The MLPO ontology definition is in ./data/sdo/mlpo.owx To explore the full ontology, you can load the file into [Protégé](https://protege.stanford.edu/) or [WebProtégé](https://webprotege.stanford.edu/).
 We have 5 core entities: Task, Dataset, Result, Model and Paper.
 Here we show the entity graph of NLPTask which is a subclass of Task: ![NLPTask](./figures/NLPTask.png)

-# Machine Learning Evaluation Knowledge Base (MEKB) Construction
+# Machine Learning Progress Knowledge Base (MEKB) Construction

-To explore the constructed demo MEKB, you can load the file "./data/sdo/demo_db.owl" into Protégé or WebProtégé.
+To explore the constructed demo MPKB, you can load the file "./data/sdo/demo_db.owl" into Protégé or WebProtégé.
 Here we show an example of Result individual: ![Result individual](./figures/result_example.png)